 At Bloom, we are giving you the tools to take back control of your data.
 No more centralized data storage.
 No more selling off your data to the highest bidder.
 No more risking identity theft.
 Bloom enables you to own, control, and protect your data using the latest advancements in blockchain technology.

-It’s time to take back control of your data and unlock the power of a global identity today.
-Click here to download the Bloom mobile app to build a cryptographically secure identity and get data breach alerts with Radar.
+It’s time to take back control of your data and unlock the power of a secure, reusable identity today.
+Download the Bloom mobile app to build a cryptographically secured identity, sign-up for data breach alerts with Radar, and browse the latest credit offers in the Marketplace!